 Your environment is one of the biggest factors that determines whether or not you'll be successful, achieve the goals you set for yourself, or even try to achieve your dreams.
 But more influential than the things that you have or don't have in your life are the people you have in your life.
 Whether they are friends, family or simply role models, it's critical to find a "tribe" that uplifts, inspires and encourages you.

-One of my favorite ways to up-level my environment, motivate myself and open my mind to new possibilities is to learn more about people who are passionately dedicated to making their unique contribution to the world with heart and integrity and who are highly successful doing it.
+One of my favorite ways to up-level my environment, motivate myself, nourish a success mindset and open my mind to new possibilities is to learn more about people, and especially women entrepreneurs, who are passionately dedicated to making their unique contribution to the world with heart and integrity and who are highly successful doing it.
 There are literally millions of inspiring people doing amazing work in the world, ranging from best-selling authors and teachers to everyday heroes working to better their communities.

-Wonder how some of the world's most successful and inspiring women entrepreneurs motivate themselves?
-Today I thought I'd give you a peek inside their minds so that you can be inspired, too.
+Today I thought I'd give you a peek inside the minds of some of the world’s most successful women entrepreneurs so that you can put their wisdom to work in your life.
 Be sure to share in the comments who (or what) most inspires YOU!